OperationsResearchBit/BGIQ/README.md

 Perfect for players who want to simulate or test complex turn setups without running executable files locally.
 The mathematical engine runs entirely inside your browser sandbox for free.

 ### 🚀 Quick Start Setup Instructions
-1. **Get the Template:** Open the [BGIQ Master Google Sheet Template](https://docs.google.com/spreadsheets/d/1bbX7_2kBLQcj3aORT6YQIjcCQ5Pq7RTUSiCFcRwmkyQ/edit?usp=sharing) (Replace this with your spreadsheet sharing link, ensuring it ends with `/copy`).
+1. **Get the Template:** Open the [BGIQ Master Google Sheet Template](https://docs.google.com/spreadsheets/d/1bbX7_2kBLQcj3aORT6YQIjcCQ5Pq7RTUSiCFcRwmkyQ/copy).
 2. **Authorize the Automation Script:**
    * Click **BG Solver** ➔ **Optimize Current Turn** in the top menu bar.
    * Google will prompt an authorization alert box.
 Click *Advanced* ➔ *Go to Untitled project (unsafe)* ➔ *Allow*.
 This step is safe; it enables the spreadsheet to calculate the matrix locally.